 After a lengthy investigation, Sohal was arrested and charged for ‘defraud the public’ on July 5 and released on promise to appear and undertaking with a court date of July 31.

-The Canadian Higher Learning Academy is a private school approved by the Ontario Ministry of Education and their proper website for enrollment is www.chlacademy.ca.
+The academy is a private school approved by the Ontario Ministry of Education and their proper website for enrollment is www.chlacademy.ca.

 Investigators believe there may be further victims who have not come forward and are requesting they contact police.
 These fraudulent report cards have now put the students’ post-secondary education enrollment in the fall of 2017 in jeopardy as the credit(s) will no longer be accepted.